stephenxu10/Clash-Royale-Heroes-Analysis/README.md

 ```bash
 ./clash -n <heroes> -s <summons> [-l]
 ```
+This will generate a matplotlib plot of the uniqueness distribution.

 **Required Arguments:**
 - `-n <heroes>`: The number of heroes currently in the game.
 As of 12/18/25, there are four heroes in the game among 121 total cards.